 16. Bell-Shaped Lampshades Alternating Direction on Floor Lamp

 Who says black and brown don’t go together?
 This is one of the lamps for a dignified home office setting.
 Alternatively, it can be the secondary light source in the corner of a stately dining room.
 On this tension pole lamp, three conical lampshades resemble black bells with long brown handles.
 The pole itself is half black, half silver, with a polished black circular base for portability.
 As a whole, the lamp matches all sorts of furniture, from your leather chairs and oak shelves to chrome coffee tables.
 The lights angle different directions to illuminate a larger area.

 17. Awesome Tripod Lamp with Large Glass Globe

 Has a floor lamp ever grabbed your attention like this one?
 It’s part Scandinavian design, part science museum.
 Although its light is not super bright, it deserves to be the main piece in any room.
 Place it near a low armchair or couch, but give it plenty of space.
 The huge brown-tinted glass sphere softens the glow from the Edison bulb within, generating a gentle, moon-like ambient light.
 It can serve as a nightlight in a creative nursery.
-The adjustable tripod, which is reinforced with metal bands, lets you expand and compress the lamp stand to fit your spacial needs.
+The adjustable tripod, which is reinforced with metal bands, lets you expand and compress the lampstand to fit your special needs.